 After SVOD exclusivity expires, anime titles enter the ad-supported windows.
 AVOD (ad-supported video on demand, accessed on-demand) and FAST (free ad-supported streaming TV, delivered in linear channel format) represent the long-tail monetization layer for anime catalogs.
 Crunchyroll’s deployment of anime on Pluto TV, Roku Channel, Amazon Freevee, and LG Channels marked anime’s formal entry into systematic FAST distribution — and created a new rights tier that most existing licensing agreements didn’t explicitly address (StreamTV Insider, 2025).

 FAST rights are commercially valuable for catalog titles with 100+ episodes — the episode depth generates meaningful advertising inventory per engaged viewer session.
-A 500-episode franchise available on a 24/7 FAST channel generates ad revenue continuously without requiring active subscriber acquisition.
-For rights holders and buyers who negotiate FAST rights explicitly, this is increasingly the correct long-term monetization layer for back-catalog anime that has already passed through its premium SVOD windows.
+A 500-episode franchise on a 24/7 FAST channel generates ad revenue continuously without requiring active subscriber acquisition.
+For rights holders and buyers who negotiate FAST rights explicitly, this is increasingly the correct long-term monetization layer for back-catalog anime that has passed through its premium SVOD windows.

 Window 5 — Home Video, EST, and Ancillary